medizininformatik-initiative/cord-dq-checker/README.md

 Once the source data path and local variables are defined, start the script to check the quality of your data.
 The genrated repots are saved in folder ``` "./Local/Data/Export" ```

-## Local data quality reports
+## Local Reports
-Here are [examples](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/master/Local/Data/Export) of generated data quality reports using sythetic data.
+Here are some [examples](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/master/Local/Data/Export) of data quality reports generated locally using sythetic data.

 ## Note